scverse/scvi-tools/docs/user_guide/models/mrvi.md

 MrVI takes as input a scRNA-seq gene expression matrix $X$ with $N$ cells and $G$ genes.
 Additionally, it requires specification, for each cell $n$:
-- a sample-level target covariate $s_n$, that typically corresponds to the sample ID, which defines which sample entities will be compared in explorary and comparative analyses.
+- a sample-level target covariate $s_n$, that typically corresponds to the sample ID, which defines which sample entities will be compared in exploratory and comparative analyses.
 - nuisance covariates $b_n$ (e.g. sequencing run, processing day).

 Optionally, MrVI can also take as input